 - Collaboration with our stakeholders

-Participating in the GRESB (Global Real Estate Sustainability Benchmark) (Note 1) survey since 2014, TOKYU REIT acquired “Green Star” every year since 2015.
+Participating in the GRESB (Note 1) Real Estate Assessment since 2014, TOKYU REIT acquired “Green Star” every year since 2015.
 In addition, DBJ Green Building Certification (Note 2) was acquired for three office properties (Setagaya Business Square, Tokyu Toranomon Building and Tokyu Bancho Building) and additionally for two retail properties (cocoti, and QFRONT).
 Furthermore, TOKYU REIT acquired BELS (Building-Housing Energy-efficiency Labeling System) (Note 3) for one property (Tokyu Ikejiri-ohashi Building) in January 2017.

-- (Note 1) GRESB (Global Real Estate Sustainability Benchmark) is a benchmark developed by a group of leading western pension funds.
-It evaluates the sustainability considerations of real estate companies and the managing entities, and is being utilized by major institutional investors for example when selecting investment targets.
+- (Note 1) GRESB is a benchmark developed by a group of leading western pension funds.
+Measures ESG (Environmental, Social and Governance) integration of real estate companies and the managing entities, and is being utilized by major institutional investors for example when selecting investment targets.

 - (Note 2) The DBJ Green Building Certification program (the “Program”) is a certification program established by DBJ in April 2011 in order to support real estate demonstrating environmental and social awareness (“Green Buildings”).
 The Program recognizes and certifies socially and economically desirable real estate, based on a comprehensive assessment that includes not only the property’s environmental performance but also its addressing of disaster prevention, community consideration, and other requirements of various stakeholders, and supports initiatives thereof.